estevancoding/GeoProtect/README.md

 ## Overview

+**GeoProtect** is a system primarily focused on providing a robust **RESTful API** for managing and querying geographic risk zones.
+Developed as a university project, its core is a Spring Boot backend designed for high-performance geospatial data processing.

-**GeoProtect** is a full-stack system developed as a university project.
-The platform allows for the visualization of geographic risk zones on an interactive map and real-time location simulation.
-The application consists of a RESTful backend for data management and a reactive frontend for user interaction.
+A separate **React frontend** application is included as a **demonstration and testing interface**.
+This frontend allows for the visualization of geographic risk zones on an interactive map and real-time location simulation, showcasing the API's capabilities.

-The system is secured by JWT-based authentication, ensuring that only authorized users can access the data.
+The entire system is secured by JWT-based authentication, ensuring that only authorized users can access the API's functionalities.

 ---